3 dead after commercial crabbing vessel capsizes off Oregon

 Then, a series of bad storms in the first week of the season prevented many crabbers from recovering their pots on Jan.
 4, the first day they could do so, said Tim Novotny, spokesman for Oregon Dungeness Crab Commission.

 A bar is an area near the coast where a river — in this case the Yaquina River — meets the sea.
 The force of the river water colliding with the ocean can create hazardous currents and swells, particularly during a storm.
-The Yaquina Bay bar is considered one of the more dangerous ones along the Oregon coast and on Wednesday reports showed waves 16 feet (nearly 5 meters) tall there.
+The Yaquina Bay bar is considered one of the more dangerous ones along the Oregon coast.
+On Wednesday, reports showed waves 16 feet (nearly 5 meters) tall there.

 It’s so treacherous that the dangers of crossing it with a fully loaded crab boat were the premise of a spin-off of the “The Deadliest Catch,” a reality TV show about commercial fishermen that aired on the Discovery channel.